Code-Institute-Submissions/andreagorsche-chachach-_teacher_AugResub/README.md

-# Welcome to the ChaChaCha Teacher Website,
+# Welcome to the ChaChaCha-Teacher Website,

 You want to learn how to dance the ChaChaCha?
-Then my webiste is the place to go.
-In an interactive game the users can learn the basic dancing steps with or without music, stopping and getting back at it as they choose, shuffle through the provided music and track their practice time.
+Then my website is the place to go.
+In an interactive game the users can learn the basic dancing steps with or without music, pause as they choose, shuffle through the provided music and track their practice time.

 In an initial step the users are asked whether they want to learn the leading steps of the dance or the non-leading steps.
-Then they are directed to the according sub-page where the dancing fun starts.
+Then they are directed to the according subpage where the dancing fun starts.

-The site is targeted at users who have no or only minimum knowledge of the dance and need to learn the basics fast and uncomplicated.
+The site is targeted at users who have no or only minimum knowledge of the ChaChaCha dance and need to learn the basics fast and uncomplicated.
 They might have a wedding, school dance or party coming up where they have to dance or should be able to.
 If time is too short to book a live dancing class or maybe the users want to save the cash, ChaChaCha Teacher is the place they go to.

 # Responsiveness
 All three pages are responsive as shown below.